 RECOMMENDED: 10 Most Dangerous Dog Breeds

 This Centers for Disease Control (CDC) report has the breakdown of dog breeds involved in fatal human attacks over a period of nearly 20 years (from 1979 to 1996).
-During that time, there were more than 300 human DBRFs.
+In that span, there were more than 300 human DBRFs (dog bite related fatalities).

 The study also notes that “at least 25 dog breeds have been involved in 238 human DBRFs during the past 20 years.”
 Specifically, referring to the decades of the 1980s and 1990s.